nootr/cheator-completor/klaverjassen.md

 * Throw: pass all cards until the break or end of deck
 * Shuffle off: shuffle the rest of the cards normally

-## The routine
+## Preparation

 The routine consists of six overhand shuffles and a cut.
 It is prepared by determining the position of the target cards.
-This is quite easy to do during the counting phase.
-Note that the number of every target card is relative to the last card instead of absolute.
+This is quite easy to do during the last counting phase.
+Note that the number of every target card is relative to the last card instead of its absolute position in the deck.

+## The routine

 Cull three cards: